 This will not only help your chefs, and your kitchen helpers to maintain consistency, it will also reduce the chances of unwanted kitchen wastage generation to a great extent.

 4. Calculate the Variance

 It is a known fact that the restaurant industry is notorious for theft and pilferage.
 While it is the cash counter which has become infamous for such activities, the stock and inventory section is not much behind.
 One of the best ways to make sure that no misappropriations are happening in your absence in the kitchen is to check the variance report daily.
 This helps you in tracking the Variance between the actual physical stock consumption and the ideal stock consumption based on the number of orders placed and total sales.
 Usually, a 6-7% variance is acceptable that can be accounted to wastage.
-Anything more than that should be put under careful observation.
+Anything more than that implies misappropriations.

-A tight control of your restaurant inventory will not only ensure that your kitchen never runs out of stock, it will also help you to keep kitchen waste generation to the least.
+Tight control of your restaurant inventory will not only ensure that your kitchen never runs out of stock, but it will also help you to keep kitchen waste generation to the least.
 These will, in turn, help you to reduce the input food cost and increase the overall profit of the restaurant.